jasontarsi/aws-cloud-resume-challenge/README.md

 ## Deployment pipeline

-The frontend of my website is deployed using GitHub Actions, which syncs the website to S3 and performs a CloudFront invalidation when a change is pushed to the main branch.
+The frontend of my website is deployed using GitHub Actions, which syncs the website to S3 and performs a CloudFront invalidation when a change is pushed to the 'master' branch.
 You can view my GitHub Action [here](/docs/cicd.yaml).
+As you can see below, the Github Action allows me to quickly update my website content after a commit is pushed to my code.